Stell0/apicall-zabbix/README.md

 # apicall-zabbix
-Zabbix script that launch phone calls using apicall-freepbx module
+Zabbix webhook that launch phone calls using apicall-freepbx module